The backyard gardening season is a great time to begin gardening with kids.

 Garden beds need to be prepared.
 First, tidy up.

-Walk around the yard and discuss which part look sunny, which part looks shady, and which plants might be happier where.
+Walk around the yard and discuss which parts look sunny, which parts look shady, and which plants might be happier where.

 Talk to the kids about using contrasting textures and complementary colors in their designs for more interest.
 Explain how putting short plants up front and tall plants in the back makes it easier to see them all.

 Next, make it fun by having your child choose a theme for her garden.